How to Tell if Bacon Has Gone Bad: 4 Easy Signs

 Sometimes bacon’s distinct smoky smell can mask these odors.
 Therefore, when in doubt, you should also make sure to look for other signs your bacon has passed its prime.

 Fresh bacon that’s safe to consume should feel soft, yet firm to the touch.
 If you go to grab some bacon and find it slimy, something has gone awry.
 While some may say that slime is just water leaking out of bacon, this isn’t true.
 Slime actually occurs when certain types of bacteria begin breaking down the meat.

 If you notice that your bacon feels slimy, it’s almost certainly been colonized by bacteria.
 That means you should toss your bacon rather than risk sickening yourself and your family.

 Fresh bacon should have tantalizing strips of white fat marbled with pinkish-red meat.
 However, this isn’t always the case with a spoiled product.

 After sitting in the refrigerator for a week, you may notice your bacon has taken on a green, gray, or brown hue.
 Once again, this discoloration indicates bacteria and/or fungi have colonized your bacon.
 If you’re guessing this means it’s time to toss your bacon, you’re right!

-Many bacteria, yeasts, and fungi are invisible to the naked eyed, but some fungi can form on the surface of bacon.
-If you notice any type of mold or growth on the product, your bacon has definitely gone bad.
+Many bacteria, yeasts, and fungi are invisible to the naked-eyed, but some fungi can form on the surface of bacon.
+According to the USDA, the spores on mold are completely visible.
+So if you notice any type of mold or growth on the product, your bacon has definitely gone bad.

 While you may be tempted to cut off the moldy spot and cook up the rest of the bacon, this isn’t recommended.
 If there’s anything growing visibly, there’s a good chance that fungi may exist throughout the bacon, even if you can’t see it.